scallyw4g/poof/README.md

 `poof` is a metaprogramming environment that aims to augment the C programming language with modern (and sometimes experimental) metaprogramming techniques.

+`poof` was born out of frustration with the lack of ergonomics when metaprogramming with C++ templates.
+The canonical example is printing an enum value as a string.
+What _should_ be an extremly simple operation turns into an almost comical dance of macros and templates.
+If you don't to use macros, well, it gets even more hilarious.
+In `poof`, printing any enum value as it's human-readable string is one concise line of poof, and going back the other way from-string-to-int is also a 1-liner.

+For anyone that objects with a notion similar to: "HEY!
+C++ 20-whatever adds feature X that solves this!", my response is "they've taken 45 years to solve this problem.
+Poof solved it in the first week of development.
+How long will it take C++ to solve the ergonomics problems I fixed a year into development?"

 # Getting started

 See [https://scallyw4g.github.io/poof](https://scallyw4g.github.io/poof)